INDICATION

 check-list

-*Primary endpoint defined by patients achieving and maintaining sUA <6 mg/dL for at least 80% of the time during Month 6.1
+The secondary efficacy endpoint was the proportion of responders, defined by patients achieving and maintaining sUA <6 mg/dL for at least 80% of the time during Month 12.1

 Tophi resolution was defined as 100% resolution of at least 1 target tophus, no new tophi appearing, and no single tophus showing progression at Month 12.1